Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Examples

 \subsection{Toric varieties}

 Let us briefly look at cases of toric varieties.
 First, let us recall the following result: \begin{theorem}[{\cite{Kawtoric}*{\href{https://projecteuclid.org/journals/michigan-mathematical-journal/volume-62/issue-2/Derived-categories-of-toric-varieties-II/10.1307/mmj/1370870376.full}{Theorem 5}}}] Let $X$ be a smooth projective toric variety and $Y$ a smooth projective variety.
 Suppose there is a triangulated equivalence $\Phi:\perf X \simeq \perf Y$.
-Then, $Y$ is also a toric variety and $\Phi$ is birational with the associated birational map being a toric map.
+Then, $Y$ is also a toric variety and $\Phi$ is birational (after shifting) with the associated birational map being a toric map.
 Moreover, there exist only finitely many such birational maps when $X$ is fixed and $Y$ is varied. \end{theorem} As a direct corollary, we have the following: \begin{lemma} Let $\cal T$ be a triangulated category with a toric variety $X \in \FM \cal T$.
 Then any $Y \in \cal T$ is toric and any equivalence $\perf X \simeq \perf Y$ is birational up to shifts.
 In particular, $X$ is tt-irreducible and $\fmspec \perf X$ is irreducible. \end{lemma}

-\begin{remark} Note Theorem \ref{kawamata toric} is not enough to show that $X$ is tt-quasi-compact since in general there are birational autoequivalences such that the associated birational maps agree, but the induced maps on the triangular spectrum is different over the complement of the domain of definition.
-Also, note $X$ is not tt-separated in general by Corollary \ref{-2 twist} since a toric surface may have $(-2)$-curves. \end{remark} Note that a toric variety has a big anti-canonical bundle (for example \cite{BPtoric}*{\href{https://arxiv.org/pdf/1010.1717.pdf}{Lemma 11}}).
+\begin{remark} Note Theorem \ref{kawamata toric} is not enough to show that $X$ is tt-quasi-compact since in general there may be birational autoequivalences such that the associated birational maps agree, but the embedding into the triangular spectrum is different over the complement of the domain of definition.
+Also, note $X$ is not tt-separated in general by Corollary \ref{-2 twist} since a toric surface may contain a $(-2)$-curve. \end{remark} Note that a toric variety has a big anti-canonical bundle (for example \cite{BPtoric}*{\href{https://arxiv.org/pdf/1010.1717.pdf}{Lemma 11}}).
 Indeed, any smooth projective variety with big (anti-)canonical bundle is tt-irreducible by the following result: \begin{lemma}[Kawamata] \cite{Uehara2017ATF}*{\href{https://arxiv.org/pdf/1704.00292.pdf}{Proposition 4.4}} Let $X$ be a smooth projective variety with big (anti-) canonical bundle.
 Then, $X$ is of $K$-equivalent type, i.e., In particular, $X$ is tt-irreducible.
 Moreover, $\fmspec \perf X$ is irreducible. \end{lemma} \begin{question} If $X$ is tt-irreducible, what can we say about positivity of its (anti-)canonical bundle? \end{question}